olamide-analyst/Villam-chatbot/README.md

 ## How to use
 The project has two main Python scripts:

-*  `villambot_pinecone.ipynb`: This script processes the dataset `villamhub_rag_dataset.csv`, converts its content into embeddings/vectors (numerical representations), and stores them in the Pinecone vector database.
+*  `villambot_pinecone.ipynb`: This script processes the dataset `villamhub_rag_dataset.csv`, converts its content into embeddings/vectors (numerical representations), and stores(upsert) them in the Pinecone vector database.
 You only need to run this once (or whenever the dataset document changes).

-*  `rag_pipeline.ipynb`: This script runs the chatbot engine logic (retrieval + Gemini 2.0 generation).
+*  `villambot_pipeline.ipynb` or `villambot.py`: These runs the chatbot engine logic (retrieval + Gemini 2.0 generation).

-### Step 1: Upsert the Dataset
+### Step 1: Upsert the Dataset to pinecone

 Run `villambot_pinecone.ipynb` to upload the contents of `villamhub_rag_dataset.csv` to Pinecone.